-By signature on the proposal, offerors certify that they comply with the following:
+By signature on the form, the offeror certifies they comply with the following:

-- A. the laws of the State of Alaska; - B. the applicable portion of the Federal Civil Rights Act of 1964; - C. the Equal Employment Opportunity Act and the regulations issued thereunder by the federal government; - D. the Americans with Disabilities Act of 1990 and the regulations issued thereunder by the federal government; - E. all terms and conditions set out in this RFP; - F. a condition that the proposal submitted was independently arrived at, without collusion, under penalty of perjury; and - G. that the offers will remain open and valid for at least 90 days.
+- a) the laws of the State of Alaska; - b) the applicable portion of the Federal Civil Rights Act of 1964; - c) the Equal Employment Opportunity Act and the regulations issued thereunder by the federal government; - d) the Americans with Disabilities Act of 1990 and the regulations issued thereunder by the federal government; - e) all terms and conditions set out in this RFP; - f) a condition that the proposal submitted was independently arrived at, without collusion, under penalty of perjury; and - g) that the offers will remain open and valid for at least ninety (90) days.

-If any offeror fails to comply with [a] through [g] of this paragraph, the state reserves the right to disregard the proposal, terminate the contract, or consider the contractor in default.
+If any offeror fails to comply with [a] through [g] of this paragraph, the State reserves the right to disregard the proposal, terminate the contract, or consider the contractor in default.